 What is CIEM?

-Cloud Infrastructure Entitlements Management (CIEM - pronounced “Kim”) refers to the process of discovering and managing permissions and entitlements, and the process of enforcing least privilege in the cloud.
+Cloud Infrastructure Entitlements Management (CIEM - pronounced “Kim”) is the process of discovering and managing permissions, entitlements, and the process of enforcing least privilege in the cloud.
 CIEM solutions are identity-centric, cloud security management offerings that aim to streamline management of entitlements and least privilege enforcement across Cloud Service Providers (CSP) and multicloud environments.

-While CIEM solutions can be used within organizations that operate within a single cloud environment (public or private), they provide greater value when leveraged across multicloud environments.
-Otherwise, organizations would be forced to rely on a patchwork of native tool sets from the various different cloud providers that they use.
+While CIEM solutions can be used within organizations operating within a single cloud environment (public or private), they provide greater value when leveraged across multicloud environments.
+Otherwise, organizations would be forced to rely on a patchwork of native tool sets from the various different cloud providers they use.